cysouw/diathesis/text/c03_prepositions.md

 ### Comitative/instrumental *mit* and *ohne* {#sec:prepositions-comitative-intrumental}

-The prepositions *mit* and its negative counterpart *ohne* have a special status in German.
-With human participants they have a comitative interpretation \Next[a-c, questioned with *mit wem*], while with non-human participants an instrumental reading is provoked \Next[d-f, questioned with *womit*].
-The comitative interpretation can be identified by the possibility to add *zusammen*, which is not possible with the instrumental reading \Next[c,f].
-Both of these reading are non-governed prepositional phrases, as the *damit, dass* periphrasis is not possible.
+The prepositions *mit* 'with' (and its negative counterpart *ohne* 'without') have a special status in German.
+With human participants they have a comitative interpretation \Next, questioned with *mit wem*, while with non-human participants an instrumental reading is provoked \NNext, questioned with *womit*.
+Except for the different interrogative, The comitative interpretation can also be identified by the possibility to add *zusammen*, which is not possible with the instrumental reading.

 \ex.
  \a.
 Ich arbeite mit meinem Freund.
  \b.
 Mit wem arbeitest du?
  \c.
-Ich tanze zusammen mit meinem Freund.
+Ich arbeite zusammen mit meinem Freund.

- \d.
+\ex.
+ \a.
 Ich arbeite mit einem Hammer
- \e.
+ \b.
 Womit arbeitest du?
- \f. \* Ich arbeite zusammen mit einem Hammer
+ \c. \* Ich arbeite zusammen mit einem Hammer

-With some verbs a *mit* prepositional phrase can be used in alternation with a case-marked constituent \Next[a,b].
-Although the meaning is clearly comitative here, the addition of *zusammen* is not possible \Next[c, which is only possible in a different interpretation from b].
+Both of these reading are non-governed prepositional phrases because the *damit, dass* periphrasis is not possible \Next.
+Another characteristic of such non-governed *mit* is that it can be replaced by the negative *ohne*, of course with a negated meaning \NNext.

 \ex.
+ \a. \* Ich arbeite damit, dass er hilft.
+ \b. \* Ich arbeite damit, dass es funktioniert.

+\ex.
  \a.
-Ich heirate meinen Freund.
+Ich arbeite ohne meinen Freund.
  \b.
-Ich heirate mit meinem Freund.
- \c. \* Ich heirate zusammen mit meinem Freund.

-Verbs with a governed *mit* phrase often also allow for a combination of a comitative *mit* and a governed *mit* \Next[a-c].
+Ich arbeite ohne einen Hammer.

+The non-governed comitative and instrumental interpretation of *mit* can be added to practically every verb, given a sensible context.
+In those contexts, the comitative and instrumental roles are not lexical roles, in the sense that they describe a role that is not specific for the main verb of the sentence.

+However, there are also many verbs that allow for a *mit* prepositional phrase that expresses a lexical-specific role.
+This occurs in the following situations (with some verbs allowing for multiple options):

+- Verbs for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass ...* complement clause \Next[a], see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs for which the *mit* prepositional phrase shows an alternation with a nominative subject \Next[b], see [@sec:prepositions-transitive-conciliative; @sec:prepositions-intransitive-preposition-anticausative; @sec:prepositions-fabricative-accusative] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs for which the *mit* prepositional phrase shows an alternation with an accusative object, \Next[c], see [@sec:prepositions-governed-antipassive; @sec:prepositions-mit-antipassive; @sec:prepositions-mit-reciprocal-antipassive; @sec:prepositions-instrument-applicative], with reflexive pronouns in [@sec:reflexive-mit-antipassive] and with preverbs in [@sec:preverb-antipassive-dative-accusative; @sec:preverb-applicative; @sec:preverb-applicative-antipassive]
+- Verbs for which the *mit* prepositional phrase expresses a lexical-specific reciprocal role as indicated by the option to use *miteinander* \Next[d], see [@sec:prepositions-bare-reciprocal; @sec:prepositions-mit-reciprocal-antipassive] and with reflexive pronouns in [@sec:reflexive-real-reciprocals; @sec:reflexive-mit-antipassive].

 \ex.
  \a.
-Ich spreche den Lehrer.
+Ich kämpfe mit der Krankheit.
+Ich kämpfe damit, dass ich krank bin.
  \b.
-Ich spreche mit dem Lehrer.
+Du überraschst mich mit dem Geschenk.
+Das Geschenk überrascht mich.
  \c.
-Ich spreche [zusammen mit meinem Sohn] [mit seinem Klassenlehrer].
+Er füllt die Flasche mit Schnaps.
+Er füllt den Schnaps in die Flasche.
+ \d.
+Ich einige mich mit dir.
+Wir einigen uns miteinander.

 ### Purposive/beneficiary *für*